 Catholic priest Bérenger Saunière died in 1917, leaving behind the secret of his fabulous wealth.
-Only his housekeeper, Marie Denarnaud, knew & she promised to reveal this secret on her deathbed.
-That promise was made to Noel Corbu - a promise about a secret she said that would make him very powerful.
+Only his housekeeper, Marie Denarnaud, knew the secret & she promised to reveal it to Noel Corbu on her deathbed.
+She said that it would make him very powerful.

 Sadly she died without divulging the secret in 1953.

-Speculation was rife after her death regarding the source of the parish priest's money.
-Was he a criminal selling masses illegally, or given the local history, had he found a colossal archaeological treasure, perhaps the lost Visigothic gold?
+Speculation continued after her death regarding the source of the parish priest's money.
+Was he a common law criminal selling masses illegally, or given the local history, had he found a colossal archaeological treasure, perhaps the lost Visigothic gold?
 Or had Saunière been blackmailing the Church with some terrible secret?
 The evidence that points to the last possibility is Saunière's confession on his deathbed - so shocking that the priest who heard it allegedly denied him absolution and last rites.

-Several years later a village elder at Rennes confirmed that he had attended Sunday school in the village.
-He said that Marie, after the death of Bérenger, taught Catholicism in the school.
-Once after an hour of class, once she had finished, she closed the book, looked at the children and said, ‘My poor kids, if you only knew’ .
+Several years later a village 'elder' from Rennes confirmed that he had attended Sunday school in the village when he was younger.
+He said that Marie, after the death of Bérenger, often taught Catholicism in the school.
+According to the elder, once after an hour of class, once she had finished, she closed the book, looked at the children and said, ‘My poor kids, if you only knew’ .

 What ever did she mean?

 This website was founded for the investigation into this very extraordinary story.
 It deals with research in the same way that Saunière's colleague Henri Boudet also researched it, explaining that he was trying to 'penetrate the secret of a local history by the interpretation of a name written in an unknown language'.
-All areas of Septimanian history, the old name for the Rennes-le-Château area, from the Roman occupation through to the medieval era and beyond to modern times are looked at.
+All areas of Septimanian history, the old name for the Rennes-le-Château area, will be assessed - from the Roman occupation through to the medieval era and beyond to modern time.
 Within these parameters we will dissect the region's local folklore and legends.